pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 In order to execute the Hands On Labs you need:
 * A Spark 3 and Iceberg-enabled CDE Virtual Cluster (Azure, AWS and Private Cloud ok).
-* No script code changes are required other than entering your Storage Bucket and Credentials in resources_files/parameters.conf.
-* Familiarity with Python and PySpark is highly recommended.
+* Very few code changes are required but familiarity with Python and PySpark is highly recommended.
-* The files contained in the data folder should be manually loaded in the Storage Location of choice.
-If you are attending a CDE ACE Workshop, this will already have been done for you.
-Please validate this with your Cloudera Workshop Lead.
 * Bonus Lab 1 requires a Hive CDW Virtual Warehouse.
 This lab is optional.

 ## Project Setup